fullcontact/crankshaftd/README.md

 ## Property Munging

-All metrics related to properties (such as max threadpool size, queue lengths, etc.) are stripped by default.
+All keys related to properties (such as max threadpool size, queue lengths, etc.) are stripped by default.

 Properties of the following patterns are kept:

--current*
+- current*
--rollingCount*
+- rollingCount*
--latencyTotal_*
+- latencyTotal_*
--isCircuitBreakerOpen
+- isCircuitBreakerOpen

 Normal keys are pushed under `my-prefix.my-cluster.MyCommandImpl.rollingCountSuccess` Latencie histograms are pushed under `my-prefix.my-cluster.MyCommandImpl.latencyTotal.xx_pct`